Upcoming Sessions

 See All Upcoming Sessions

-Description The design, installation, repair, or retrofitting of a metal roof is a complex process that requires skill and patience.
-The first segment of this presentation will provide learners with a better understanding of the different types of metal roofing, testing practices, and site conditions that are not always a one-size-fits-all when determining the manufacturing process of the metal roof.
-In his second and third presentations, our speaker will share his wealth of knowledge regarding metal roofing and provide the learners with invaluable tips and tricks relating to design installation, repair, or retrofitting metal roofs.
-Course Access: Courses are accessible in LearnUpon for one year from the date of purchase.
-IIBEC Core Competency Tag(s): Roofing Subtopics: Design Collaboration, Wind/ Structural, Codes & Standards, Inspection/ Quality Control Knowledge Level: Intermediate Recommended Course Prerequisites: None Credit Start Date: June 3, 2025 Credit Expiration Date: June 3, 2028 Original Credit Start Date: August 6, 2021 Content Review Information Review Date: May 7, 2025 Reviewer: Samir Ibrahim, F-IIBEC, AIA Continuing Education Credit Statements This course is approved for 3.0 IIBEC CEH This course is approved for 3.0 AIA LU HSW AIA Program Number: TTMR_2025_OD AIA Provider Number: G024 AIA CES Provider statement IIBEC is a registered provider of AIA-approved continuing education under Provider G024.
+Course Overview This session was originally presented at the 2023 IIBEC International Convention & Trade Show in Houston, Texas.
+This course includes the recording of the session, a summative assessment consisting of 10 multiple-choice questions, and surveys required to claim continuing education credit.
+Description Several thin brick wall systems have been developed for the construction industry, ranging from composite thin brick precast panelized walls to rail-supported thin brick rain screens.
+Each of the thin brick wall systems has benefits and drawbacks that require careful consideration when considering climate, code, and adjacent wall assemblies.
+When the wrong thin brick system is chosen for a specific application, or the system is composed of using the wrong elements, problems can occur during or soon after construction.
+Our experience investigating problems with thin brick wall systems and navigating design challenges during construction has shown the importance of understanding the variety of systems that exist and when one system may want to be selected versus another.
+Understanding how each system functions is also essential to understanding how the detailing of the systems varies and the importance of matching the right details to the right system.
+IIBEC Core Competency Tag(s): Roofing Subtopics: Forensic Investigation, Wind & Structural, Geographic Consideration& Impact, Quality Control Knowledge Level: Intermediate Recommended Course Prerequisites: A baseline understanding of the following is recommended: ASTM standards for testing of exterior wall section and knowledge of wall construction methods and materials Author/Presenter Mary Donlon Simpson Gumpertz & Heger Inc. | Waltham, MA Matthew Pitzer, AIA, LEED BD+C Simpson Gumpertz & Heger Inc. | Waltham, MA Disclaimer The views and opinions expressed in the session content at this education event are those of the content author(s)/speaker(s) and do not necessarily reflect the policies or positions of the International Institute of Building Enclosure Consultants (IIBEC).
+IIBEC makes no warranty, whether express or implied, as to the completeness, accuracy or validity of the information provided.
+Credit Start Date: February 11, 2026 Credit Expiration Date: February 11, 2029 Original Credit Start Date: February 22, 2023 Course Access: Courses are accessible in LearnUpon for one year from the date of purchase.
+Content Review Information Review Date: January 27, 2026 Reviewer: Samir Ibrahim, F-IIBEC, AIA Continuing Education Credit Statements This course is approved for 1.0 IIBEC CEH This course is approved for 1.0 AIA LU/HSW AIA Program Number: CNV23_BTB_OD26 AIA Provider Number: G024 AIA CES Provider statement IIBEC is a registered provider of AIA-approved continuing education under Provider G024.
 All registered AIA CES Providers must comply with the AIA Standards for Continuing Education Programs.
 Any questions or concerns about this provider or this learning program may be sent to AIA CES (cessupport@aia.org or (800) AIA 3837, Option 3).
 This learning program is registered with AIA CES for continuing professional education.
 As such, it does not include content that may be deemed or construed to be an approval or endorsement by the AIA of any material of construction or any method or manner of handling, using, distributing, or dealing in any material or product.
 AIA continuing education credit has been reviewed and approved by AIA CES.
 Learners must complete the entire learning program to receive continuing education credit.
 AIA continuing education Learning Units earned upon completion of this course will be reported to AIA CES for AIA members.
 Certificates of Completion for both AIA members and non-AIA members are available upon request.
 Read more

 Shopping Cart